Sears Home Services

 Similar to how your freezer needs to maintain its cool, your power grid needs to maintain its balance.
 Rolling blackouts are temporary, intentional power outages implemented by utility companies to prevent overload during periods of high demand or emergencies.
 They often occur due to extreme weather conditions, equipment failures, or unexpected power plant shutdowns.
 Just like ensuring your freezer isn’t jam-packed to maintain proper air circulation, utility companies rotate outages to ensure the electrical grid doesn’t get overloaded.

 During a rolling blackout, preparation is key.
 Like keeping your freezer stocked with the right amount of food, keep essential supplies such as flashlights, batteries, and non-perishable food items ready.
 Keep your devices charged and consider a backup power source, such as a generator or uninterruptible power supply (UPS).
 Stay informed about the situation through local news and official channels.
-At Sears Home Services, we offer generator installation, maintenance, and repair services to ensure you have a reliable backup power solution.
+Local whole-home power service providers offer generator installation, maintenance, and repair services to ensure you have a reliable backup power solution.

 How Can I Prepare for Rolling Blackouts?
 Ready Your Home